Ireland as a tax haven: Context

-Pierre Moscovici, EU Tax Commissioner, said on the 24 January 2017, the EU did not consider Ireland a tax haven, but on 18 January 2018 said that Ireland was a tax blackhole.
+Pierre Moscovici, EU Tax Commissioner, said on 24 January 2017, the EU did not consider Ireland a tax haven, but on 18 January 2018 said that Ireland was a tax blackhole.

-Ireland has been associated with the term "tax haven" since the U.S. IRS produced a list on the 12 January 1981.
+Ireland has been associated with the term "tax haven" since the U.S. IRS produced a list on 12 January 1981.
 (Note: Ireland was listed as a manufacturing tax haven in the U.S. Internal Revenue Service (IRS) (1981) Tax Haven and Their Use by United States Taxpayers (The Gordon Report).
 Washington, D.C.: Special Council for International Taxation, Internal Revenue Service) Ireland has been a consistent feature on almost every non-governmental tax haven list from Hines in February 1994, to Zucman in June 2018 (and each one in-between).
 However, Ireland has never been considered a tax haven by either the OECD or the EU Commission.
-These two contrasting facts are used by various sides, to allegedly prove or disprove that Ireland is a tax haven, and much of the detail in-between is discarded, some of which can explain the EU and OCED's position.
+These two contrasting facts are used by various sides, to allegedly prove or disprove that Ireland is a tax haven, and much of the detail in-between is discarded, some of which can explain the EU and OECD's position.
 Confusing scenarios have emerged, for example: